intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Standards & Conventions.md

 Content-Length: 286
 ```

-The developer portal injects an `api_key` **query** parameter for the 'Try this API' interface.
+### Portal usage

-This query parameter is not inspected by the API host and is required only for the portal functionality.
+The developer portal injects a `api_key` **query** parameter when using the 'Try this API' interface for GET requests.
+The parameter is not inspected by the API host and is required only for portal functionality.

-The `api_key` **header** parameter must also be populated and sent in the request when using the 'Try this API' interface.
+A `x-api-key` **header** must be populated and sent when using 'Try this API' with POST requests.